FEAScript/FEAScript-core/README.md

 The JavaScript API is the core programmatic interface for FEAScript.
 Written entirely in pure JavaScript, it runs in three environments:

-1. **[In the browser](#use-feascript-in-the-browser)** – Use FEAScript in a simple HTML page where simulations run locally without installations or cloud services.
+1. **[In the browser](#use-feascript-in-the-browser)** – Use FEAScript in a simple HTML page, running simulations locally without additional installations or cloud services.
 2. **[With Node.js](#use-feascript-with-nodejs)** – Use FEAScript in server-side JavaScript applications or CLI tools.
 3. **[With Scribbler](#use-feascript-with-scribbler)** – Use FEAScript in the [Scribbler](https://scribbler.live/) interactive JavaScript notebook environment.